SixLabors/docs/articles/imagesharp/security.md

 - Use `TargetSize`, `MaxFrames`, and `SkipMetadata` to shrink decode cost up front.
 - Prefer [`Strict`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.Strict) or the default [`IgnoreAncillary`](xref:SixLabors.ImageSharp.Formats.SegmentIntegrityHandling.IgnoreAncillary) over broader error ignoring on untrusted inputs.
 - Restrict the enabled format modules when your workload only needs a few codecs.
-- Use allocator limits and host-level request limits together rather than relying on only one layer.
+- Use per-allocation, accumulative allocator, and host-level request limits together rather than relying on only one layer.